• Skip to primary navigation

 Why are blackberries bitter?

-The amount of time the blackberry was allowed to ripen affects how bitter or sweet it will be.
+The amount of time the blackberry was allowed to ripen affects how bitter or sweet it will taste.
 Unripe berries start out bitter and that lessens as they ripen on the vine.
-When picked fully ripe they are very sweet with no trace of bitterness.
+When picked fully ripe, blackberries taste very sweet with no trace of bitterness.

 Unripe blackberries often make their way into grocery stores because they ship better and store longer (two things grocery stores prioritize).
 Once the berries are picked, they no longer get sweeter (or less bitter).
 However, they'll still have their characteristic dark color, making it nearly impossible to tell how they'll taste just by looking at them.